Skip to content

 Precise control over blur intensity

-Adjust the blur radius from a soft haze to a heavy scramble.
-Every box you draw can have its own intensity — blur one face lightly and pixelate another area heavily.
+Dial the conceal level from a soft haze to a heavy scramble.
+Every box you draw can use its own masking method — blur one face, pixelate another, black out the rest.

 Flattened export — metadata stripped